A Simplified Guide to Nurse Retirement

 For example, if we did this stock picking exercise in 2001, you could have just as confidently invested in companies like: Compaq Computers, Sears, and Enron.

-These were dominant companies back in the day, and were generating huge returns for their investors…and now they’re all gone.
+These were dominant companies back in the day that were generating huge returns for their investors... and now they’re all gone.

 This kind of unpredictability and volatility is why picking stocks (active investing) is so hard.
-Who would have guessed that Apple would invent the iphone and that would replace the personal computer for most people…or that this little online book company called Amazon would start delivering all of your products and drive the retail stores that dominated for 100 years out of business.
+Who would have guessed that Apple would invent a phone that would replace the personal computer for most people… or that this little online book company called Amazon would start delivering all of your products and put pressure on the retail stores that dominated for the past 100 years?

 Remember, we are planning your retirement accounts to secure your future 30-100 years down the line and beyond.
 As such, we should invest in a way that will be safe no matter who the top companies are.
 How do we do it?

-Let’s say Elon Musk’s new crazy product that links our brains to a computer causes people to stop buying iphones and Apple’s stock value drops to $500 Billion while Tesla’s stock rises to $1 Trillion.
+Let’s say Elon Musk’s new crazy product that links our brains to a computer causes people to stop buying iPhones, causing Apple’s stock value drops to $500 Billion, while Tesla’s stock rises to $1 Trillion.
 At the end of the year, the S&P 500 Index Fund will sell some Apple stock and buy some Tesla stock so that 1% of the fund is invested in Tesla, and 0.5% of the fund is invested in Apple.

-The beauty of this system is that no matter what happens in the world, you will always be investing in the Top 500 companies, so you will always win.
+The beauty of this system is that no matter what happens in the world, you will always be investing in the Top 500 companies, so you will always win (over the medium-long term, at least).

 Couldn’t my active money manager invest my money in index funds?

-Yes they could, but the problem with paying someone to actively invest for you are the fees.
+Yes, they could.
+The problem with paying someone to actively invest for you are the fees.
 On average, active managers will charge you 1% of your assets that they manage in fees every year.

 Also, in order to justify the 1% in fees they are charging you, they most likely won’t be investing in index funds, since that requires zero work.
 Instead, they may start picking stocks and assets in an effort to give you a better return on your money.
 However, as we’ve seen from the data, more than 90% of the managers that try to beat the S&P 500 index fund fail.
 And of the 10% that don’t, an even smaller percentage are able to continue beating the index fund each year, which indicates that most of the top performers in any given year were just lucky.